liqd/adhocracy3/docs/source/websockets.rst

   contains a short description of the problem.
 In an ideal world, this will never happen.

-Note that it is not always possible to provice action and resource of the respective request (e.g. wtih "invalid_jason").
+Note that it is not always possible to provide action and resource of the respective request (e.g. with "invalid_jason").
 The client needs to keep track of the order in which it sends the requests, and has to associate the responses with that list.
-Responses (errors or not) are guaranteed to be sent to the frontend in the same order the requests are sent to the backend.
+Responses (errors or not) are guaranteed to be sent to the frontend in the same order as requests are sent to the backend.

 Notifications